 Keep a prayer journal.
 Writing down your prayers gives you a reference point.
 As you look back at your prayers, you’ll be able to see God at work.
 You’ll be reminded that He always has your best interest at heart.

 Declare His promises.
 God is faithful.
 He is the same yesterday, today, and forever.
 Remind yourselves of this truth each and every day.
 God can indeed be trusted – with the big stuff and the small stuff.
 He cares about it all.

-But when I am afraid, I will put my trust in you.
-I praise God for what he has promised.
-I trust in God, so why should I be afraid?
-What can mere mortals do to me? – Psalm 56:3-4 (NLT)
+When I am afraid, I will put my trust in You.
+In God, whose word I praise, in God I have put my trust; I shall not be afraid.
+What can mere man do to me? – Psalm 56:3-4

 Click here for a full list of posts in this 31-day series!